 Online information is no more reliable nor any less reliable than information from other sources.
 In fact one of the great benefits of online information is to expose the deliberate falsification of "official and government" sources of information, that I at least used to imagine, would always be reliable.
 The worse cases of deliberate information contamination happens when politicians or business interests have a need to win public support for an unpopular cause.
 The Presidency of G.W.
 Bush, was full of "political truth" that was often not even close to the facts of the case.
 If we all agree that "Father Christmas" will visit on Christmas Eve, does that make it "true"?

 There is some criticism that online life detracts from real life.
 Several studies have shown that people with a lot of online connections also have many more offline connections than usual.
 People who are active online meet more people, learn more and are also more active offline.
-All this activity does take time.
-Where does that come from?
+So this activity does take time, where does that come from?
 Generally the answer is less television.
 The average person watches TV for 3-4 hours every day.
 In my case I'd struggle to watch for an hour most days.